The Great Gilly Hopkins

 The Great Gilly Hopkins is a 1978 realistic children's novel by American author Katherine Paterson.
-It won the U.S. National Book Award in 1979.
-In 2012 it was ranked number 63 among all-time children's novels in a survey published by School Library Journal – the third of three books by Paterson in the top 100.
+It won the National Book Award for Children's Books in 1979, Patterson's second award in three years (1977).
+In 2012, it was ranked number 63 among all-time children's novels in a survey published by School Library Journal – the third of three books by Paterson in the top 100.

 A film adaptation starring Sophie Nélisse as Gilly Hopkins and Kathy Bates as Trotter was released in 2015.

 The novel has been translated into Catalan, Chinese, Danish, Dutch, Finnish, French, German, Greek, Hungarian, Italian, Japanese, Korean, Lithuanian, Norwegian, Polish, Russian, Slovak, Spanish, and Swedish. Árpád Göncz's Hungarian translation has been adapted into a radio play, with Zsófi Jávor playing Gilly and Márta Fónay playing Trotter.

 Plot summary

 Galadriel "Gilly" Hopkins is a mean, unfriendly 11-year-old girl who is headed for yet another foster home.
 She hates living with different people all the time and just wants to settle in with her birth mother, Courtney Rutherford Hopkins, whose photograph Gilly secretly treasures.
 Gilly doesn't like the look of her new foster mom, Mrs. Trotter, a "fat hippo", and decides she is going to hate her whole life.

 Gilly hatches a plan to escape from Trotter and steals the money she needs for it to work.
-She knows that her mother lives in San Francisco, California so she writes a letter to Courtney saying that her beloved Galadriel will be with her soon.
-When Gilly escapes the first time, she gets caught by police and Trotter immediately comes down to the station to retrieve her.
+She knows that her mother lives in San Francisco, California, so she writes a letter to Courtney saying that her beloved Galadriel will be with her soon.
+When Gilly escapes the first time, she gets caught by the police, and Trotter immediately comes down to the station to retrieve her.
 Gilly's grandmother, Nonnie, comes to Trotter's house and tells her that she will take Gilly home.
 Nonnie was previously unaware that she had a granddaughter.
-By this time Gilly realizes that she really wants to be with Trotter.
+By this time, Gilly realizes that she really wants to be with Trotter.
 However, the law says that Gilly must go with Nonnie, so she goes to Nonnie's house.

 Then Gilly gets good news: her mother is coming.
 But when she goes to the airport, Courtney is not the woman in Gilly's photograph: she has stringy hair and a lot of other traits Gilly didn't expect, like being selfish.
 Gilly also finds out that her mother only came because Nonnie paid her, not because she wanted to come.
 She realizes for the first time how foolish she has been and that she actually loves Trotter.
 The story ends with Gilly on the phone, crying to Trotter to take her back.
 Trotter, in turn, gently convinces her that her home is with Nonnie.